antonioalanxs/board/README.md

 board is a minimalist notice board built using [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [Tailwind CSS](https://tailwindcss.com/), [Django](https://www.djangoproject.com/), [MySQL](https://www.mysql.com/), [phpMyAdmin](https://www.phpmyadmin.net/) and [Docker](https://www.docker.com/).

 This web application was used to give a lecture on the operation of Django and its security mechanisms.
-This lecture covers topics such as user authentication, URL protection, Middleware, CORS and CSRF Attack/Defense strategies.
+This lecture covers topics such as User Authentication, URL protection, Middleware, CORS and CSRF Attack/Defense strategies.

 ### Demonstration of the application